Beliavsky/Fortran-code-on-GitHub/README.md

 [ce-fortran](https://github.com/fabiankindermann/ce-fortran/): program and compiler Database that accompanies the book "Introduction to Computational Economcis using Fortran" (2018), by Fehr and Kindermann

+[HANK](https://github.com/ikarib/HANK): replication of the computational algorithm for solving Heterogeneous Agent New Keynesian (HANK) model, by ikarib.
+The original code was written in Fortran utilizing SparseSuite library and parallelized using MPI on the cluster with 33 CPUs (Intel Xeon CPU E5-2695 v4 @ 2.10GHz) with total runtime of 1.5 hours.

 ## Engineering
 [DynamicStiffness](https://github.com/jbcSmc/DynamicStiffness): calculate the harmonic response of plane frame structures, by jbcSmc